Nazanin1369/UP4-ArcadeGame/README.md

 * _UP ARROW key for moving to the top
 * _DOWN ARROW key for moving to the bottom
 * _RIGHT ARROW key for moving toward the right side
-* _LEFT ARROW key for moving toward left side
+* _LEFT ARROW key for moving toward the left side

 ##### Game Rules: